 <meta itemprop="longitude" content="Insert longtitude coordinates Here" /> </div>

 <meta itemprop="openingHours" content="Mo-Su 10:00-21:00">Mon-Sun 10am - 9:00pm

 - Alt Tags do contribute the keyword volume of the page.
-Alt tags are suppose to be textual description of the images, its purpose is to help visually impaired users identify what the image is about with the text being read by the screenreader, however as they are yet another way to signal topic relevance, of course we SEOs take advantage.
+Alt tags are supposed to be a textual description of the images, its purpose is to help visually impaired users identify what the image is about with the text being read by the screen reader, however as they are yet another way to signal topic relevance, of course, we SEOs take advantage.
 Alt tags count as keywords in the page, so be careful with keyword stuffing images if you got plenty of them in the page to avoid over-optimisation penalty.
-They also help with the organic rankings for the images section of Google.
+They also help with the organic rankings for the images search section of Google.

 - Optimise Titles of images.
 It helps your images get found in Google, which in some niches may deliver greater traffic source.
-For example people will typically browse the image section for "before and after fitness" search query.
+For example, people will typically browse the image section for "before and after fitness" search query.
 Optimising the title and alt tag of the images will help you to rank higher on the image search section.
-Of course from a local SEO pov, if you took a picture of a interior design work in London and the title and alt tag reflects that, then you've just told Google what you do and what they should rank you for.
+Of course from a local SEO pov, if you took a picture of an interior design work in London and the title and alt tag reflect that, then you've just told Google what you do and what they should rank you for.

 - Re-use photos.
-Use the photos that you uploaded on your GMB to add on relevant webpages on your site.
+Use the photos that you uploaded on your GMB to add on relevant pages on your site.
 Make sure to use the same keywords in your image filenames.

 Now here are a couple of popular image optimisation theories which you can choose to follow or not, it won't do any harm to follow this advice:

 You can choose to optimise image EXIF data, many will vouch for the effectiveness of this but I haven't personally seen any substantial case study to prove this point.
 However you have nothing to lose by attempting this except a bit of time, so if you would like to try it, do the following: